-Senate wants to make health care bill even meaner by cutting Medicaid more
+Trump called House bill 'mean'; critics say Senate could go further

-Senate Republicans apparently didn't get the memo about making the health care bill less mean.
+Senate Republicans apparently didn't get the memo about making the health care bill less "mean."

 Top lawmakers are contemplating changes to the GOP effort to repeal Obamacare that would make even deeper cuts to the Medicaid program, which insures more than 70 million Americans.
 The revisions could strip benefits -- or even coverage -- from more low-income children, elderly and disabled folks.

-Note: Editor's Note: The headline on this article has been changed to add attribution.